Aggravated sexual assault: Depression

-An individual who has been subjected to aggravated sexual assaulted as a child may experience depression, typically more often and to a greater degree than any other person.
+An individual who has been subjected to aggravated sexual assault as a child may experience depression, typically more often and to a greater degree than any other person.
 Depression is a sense of sadness, and can cause a person to isolate themselves from society, and lose interest in activities they once enjoyed.
 Symptoms of depression include feeling worthless, hopeless, a change in eating habits, irrational anger or anxiety.
 Depression can also lead to suicide or thoughts on suicide.

 Laws by country

 Australia

-Every jurisdiction in Australia has its own legislation for sexual offences, and sexual assault for children is separately defined.
+Every jurisdiction in Australia has its own legislation for sexual offences, and sexual assault of children is separately defined.
 There is variation in the terminology and definitions used to describe sexual offences between states and territories; for example, different states and territories define rape, sexual assault, and sexual penetration or intercourse without consent in different ways.
 It is extremely difficult to obtain a conviction for sexual assault; approximately 85% of sexual assaults never come to the attention of the criminal justice system, and of those offences that are reported, only a small proportion proceed to trial, with an even smaller percentage of these cases resulting in a successful conviction.